Jeremy Hitchcock

 Jeremy Hitchcock (born September 11, 1981) is co-founder and CEO of wifi management and IoT security startup, Minim (NASDAQ: MINM), based in Manchester, NH.
-Jeremy is also a Partner at New North Ventures, which invests in artificial intelligence, cyber security and next-gen communication sectors.
+Jeremy is also a Partner at New North Ventures, which invests in artificial intelligence, cyber security and communication sectors.

 Early life

 Hitchcock was born in Rochester, New York and grew up in Bedford, New Hampshire.
 After graduating from Manchester’s West High School Hitchcock attended Worcester Polytechnic Institute (WPI), graduating with a BS in Management Information Systems.
-While at WPI he met his future wife and business partner, Elizabeth Cash Hitchcock.

 Hitchcock began his academic career at WPI by studying chemistry but in his sophomore year, he teamed up with fellow students Tim Wilde, Chris Reinhardt and Tom Daly to work on a remote access project.
 This project became known as Dyn.